Phishing emails encouraging you to create a my Social Security account are circulating.

 - Below are examples of fraudulent websites pretending to direct you to Social Security.
 Notice the location of the forward slash.

 What should I do if I’ve received a phishing email pretending to be Social Security?

 - If you are not certain that an E-mail you received came from Social Security or one of our marketing firms, DO NOT respond to the email or click on any links contained in the email message.
 Instead, navigate directly to the Social Security website, www.socialsecurity.gov/, and click on the my Social Security icon.

 - Look for poor choices in wording, phrasing, or spelling.
-Use caution when opening email from people you do not know.

 - If an email includes a business name, telephone number, or website link, verify the legitimacy of these items by searching for the official number or website in a search engine.

 - Do not respond to emails requesting personal information.
 Reputable businesses and public agencies will not ask you for personal information in an email.

 Are there other resources I can use to learn more about phishing?